Taking out the first credit card can be a landmark in anyone's finances.

 Making timely repayments on your credit card helps build a good credit score and improve your credit history.
 It makes it easier to get an approved loan.

-Unlike banks and financial institutions that charge high-interest rates on loans, a credit card gives you the benefit of an interest-free loan, provided that you pay off your credit card balance on time.
+Unlike banks, a credit card gives you the benefit of an interest-free loan, provided that you pay off your credit card balance on time.

 It gives peace of mind in case of emergencies when you need money.